 - Artichokes prefer cool summers; plants do not bear well in hot, dry conditions; buds mature too quickly and become tough.

-How to Harvest Artichokes
+- How to Harvest and Store Artichokes

 - Cut artichoke buds from the stalk with a garden pruner or lopper; leave about 1 to 3 inches below the bud base.
 The stem you leave attached will make the thorny bud easier to handle and some stems are tender enough to eat.
 Handle buds carefully during harvest to avoid bruising bud petals.